-Network Performance Analytics provides either statistics or predictions on the load in an Area of Interest; in addition it may provide statistics or predictions on the number of UEs that are located in that Area of Interest.
+Network Performance Analytics provides either statistics or predictions on the load in an Area of Interest, including NF load; in addition, it may provide statistics or predictions on the number of UEs that are located in that Area of Interest.

 The service consumer may be an NF (e.g. PCF, NEF, AF), or the OAM.